Tarang Chawla

 Tarang Chawla is an Indian-born Australian writer, lawyer, activist, Commissioner and former Independent political candidate.

 Following the murder of his sister Nikita Chawla in 2015, Chawla became an activist against men's violence.

 In November 2016, Chawla was named as the 2017 Young Australian of the Year finalist in Victoria.
 In May 2017, Chawla was the recipient of the University of Melbourne Rising Star Award for Young Alumni.
 In July 2017, Chawla was awarded the AFL Community Champion Award by the Carlton Football Club's Blues Foundation.

 Background and early life

-Chawla migrated to Australia in August 1988.

 Chawla attended Melbourne High School from 2001 to 2004, where he was SRC Vice President and awarded Full Colours for School Service.

 Chawla holds a Bachelor of Laws and Bachelor of Arts (Media & Communications) double degree and a Diploma in Arts (Gender Studies) with first-class honours from The University of Melbourne.

 Activism and advocacy

 Chawla is an advocate for the rights of victim survivors.
 Chawla is an Ambassador for White Ribbon, Our Watch and the InTouch Multicultural Centre Against Family Violence.

 Since 2016, Chawla has been an independent advocate for the rights of victims to the Daniel Andrews Labor state government as a founding board member of the Victim Survivors' Advisory Council and the Ministerial Taskforce for the Prevention of Family Violence.

 Chawla has written on men's violence against women, discrimination, racism, masculinity, gender equality and human rights.

 Chawla has written it the media and Australian television and radio networks.
 Chawla was profiled by men's magazine GQ Australia in their March 2017 edition.

 Junkee named Chawla as one of the "young overachievers giving Australia a good name".
 Australian magazine The Cusp named Chawla in their list of 18 young visionaries with a 'bold plan for Australia's future'.
 Other visionaries included writer Benjamin Law, Yasmin Abdel-Magied and James Mathison.